voidarclabs/py.shadow/README.md

 ### Email Client

 The email client is a simple email client using smtplib and some dubious code.
 To use, type `sendmail` or `send` into the terminal and follow the prompts.
+> **Warning:**  The file attachment will grab files from the root directory as opposed to the filesystem.

 ### Misc